On the Origins of Objects by Means of Careful Selection: String

-\subsection{String}
+\section{String}

-The object \deff{string} is an abstraction of a piece of Unicode text in UTF-8 encoding, according to \citet{unicode}.
+The \deff{string} object is an abstraction of a piece of Unicode text in UTF-8 encoding, according to \citet{unicode}.
 UTF-8 uses one byte for the first 128 code points, and up to 4 bytes for other characters.
+The text is encapsulated as the \deff{as-bytes} attribute.

-The attribute \adeff{slice} takes a piece of a string as another \ff{string}.
-The attribute \adeff{length} is a total count of characters in the string.
+The \adeff{slice} attribute takes a piece of a string as another \deff{string}.
+The \deff{length} attribute is a total count of characters in the string.

-Strings in other encodings, such as UTF-16 or CP1251, may be implemented through direct manipulations with \ff{bytes}.
+Strings in other encodings, such as UTF-16 or CP1251, may be implemented through direct manipulations with \deff{bytes}.